-This bill amends the current law regarding the calculation of graduation rates for school districts in Kansas, specifically for accreditation purposes by the state board of education.
-It introduces a new method for determining the four-year adjusted cohort graduation rate by excluding students who either did not earn sufficient credits to graduate with their cohort at the time of transfer or who transferred to a nonaccredited private school.
-This change applies to all school districts, including those operating virtual schools.
+The bill amends the current law regarding graduation rate determinations for school districts in Kansas, specifically focusing on the calculation of graduation rates for accreditation purposes by the state board of education.
+It introduces a new method for calculating the four-year adjusted cohort graduation rate by excluding students who either did not earn sufficient credits to graduate with their cohort at the time of transfer or who transferred to a nonaccredited private school.
+This change aims to provide a more accurate representation of graduation rates for both traditional and virtual schools.

 Statutes affected: